teltek/oauth2-oracle-access-manager/README.md

+# Deprecated

+This bundle is deprecated and only works for PuMuKIT v2.7 or lower.

+To use PuMuKIT v3 or greater install the new bundle: [PumukitOAuth2Bundle](https://github.com/pumukit/PumukitOAuth2Bundle)

 # Oracle Access Manager Provider for OAuth 2.0 Client

 This package provides Oracle Access Manager OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).